Astigmatism Explained | Causes, Symptoms & Treatment Options | Trusted LASIK and Cataract Surgeons

 The signs of astigmatism are present with other conditions that result in refractive errors, including myopia (nearsightedness) and hyperopia (farsightedness).
 In short, if you experience eye or vision problems of any kind, you should visit one an ophthalmologist featured at Trusted LASIK Surgeons for a complete eye exam.

 • PRK (PhotoRefractive Keratectomy) is a procedure that reshapes the cornea to correct myopia or hyperopia, with or without astigmatism present.
-This technique is designed to treat corneal astigmatism.
+This technique is designed to treat corneal astigmatism

 Learn More About Astigmatism Treatment